isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1621.md

 ---
-title: 'Autonomous Material Transportation Robot'
+title: 'Power Jack for Steel Plates Adjustment (Perpendicular)'
 permalink: /productivity-solutions-grant/solutionrepo/solution1621
 ---

-## Autonomous Material Transportation Robot
+## Power Jack for Steel Plates Adjustment (Perpendicular)

 ## Overview

 **Description**

-The Autonomous Material Transportation Robot carries out repetitive handling processes such as the transportation of warehouse cargo and pallet independently and reliably within warehouse and manufacturing environment.

-Solution may be semi-autonomous to transport the material movement between locations.
-The robot movement could be operated with line-track technology, follow-me technology or manually controlled.
+The power jack provides easy adjustment and fitting of steel pieces into perpendicular arrangement during the construction process in workshop or shipyard.
+This replaces manual adjustments of hammering process, resulting in lesser time and effort required to prepare the steel plates for the welding process.

-Cost of equipment capped at $37,500 per unit.
+Cost of equipment capped at $18,750 per unit

 ## Solution Packages Option(s)